jabirali/geneus/README.md

 Please see the `master` branch for the stable version [GENEUS v1][v1].

 ## Quick start
 You need a recent version of GNU/Linux with GFortran v8.x and CMake v3.x installed.
+Note that the code currently segfaults when compiled with GFortran v9.x or higher, and resolving this is still work in progress.
+Meanwhile, I would recommend that you either compile the code using an older GFortran version, or that you download precompiled GENEUS binaries.

-If you're using e.g. Ubuntu, these can be installed via:
+If you use Ubuntu, the dependencies listed above can be installed via:

 	sudo apt install cmake gfortran-8 gfortran-8-doc
 	sudo update-alternatives --install /usr/bin/gfortran gfortran /usr/bin/gfortran-8 8

 After cloning the repository and opening it in a terminal, you can then compile the software via the following commands: